 Following all these considerations, several emulsion formulation protocols with different surfactant amounts were tested and, then, processed by SEE using both PLA and PLGA with different molecular weights or co-polymer ratios to fix carrier size and distribution.
-Then, two different human recombinant growth factors (hGDF-5 and hTGF1) were added in the formulation to provide data about the drug loading and related release profiles.
+Then, two different human recombinant growth factors (hGDF-5 and hTGF1) were added to the formulation to provide data about the drug loading and related release profiles.
 Cytotoxicity was monitored using two different cell types, from animal and human sources, namely CHO-K1 and hPBMCs, and a comparison was made with carriers obtained by conventional solvent evaporation.
 These data are extremely important for carrier’s use in in vitro and in vivo protocols and to provide a better characterization of the safety of the SEE fabricated carriers.

 MATERIALS

 Poly-Lactic-Acid (PLA, RESOMER 203H (Mw 18,000-24,000 Da, indicated as low Mw-PLA), Evonik Industries, Essen, DE) and Poly-lactic-co-Glycolic-Acid (RESOMER 504H, ratio 50:50 Mw 38,000-54,000 Da, indicated as high Mw-PLGA and RESOMER 752H, ratio 75:25, Mw 4,000-15,000 Da, indicated as low Mw-PLGA, Evonik Industries, Essen, DE) were used as received.
 O2 (99.9%, Morlando Group, Naples, IT).